Irrawaddy dolphin: Threats

 Another identified threat towards the Irrawaddy dolphins was noise pollution from high-speed vessels.
 This caused the dolphins to dive significantly longer than usual.
 The Irrawaddy dolphins always changed directions when they encountered these large vessels.

 In recent years, Laotians and Cambodians developed techniques of using explosives for fishing.
 The government of Laos has made use of such tactics illegal, but few regulations have been made in neighboring Cambodia, where explosives are sold in local markets and the practice of using fishnets has been abandoned.
 The practice of using explosives instead has become very popular and led to a steady decline of populations of fish, and especially the dolphins swimming in the area.
 Although Laotians may not use explosives, they do use nylon gillnets, which pose another large threat to the survival of the Irrawaddy.
 Some dolphins accidentally become entangled in the net.
-Poor fishermen refuse to cut and destroy their nets because it would result in too great of an economic loss to save one Irrawaddy dolphin.
+Poor fishermen refuse to cut and destroy their nets because it would result in too great an economic loss to save one Irrawaddy dolphin.

 In Laos, a dam across the Mekong River is planned.
 This could threaten the existence of the endangered Irrawaddy dolphins in downstream Cambodia.
 Laos's government decision is to forge the dam upstream of the core habitat of the Irrawaddy dolphins.
 This could precipitate the extinction of this specific species in the Mekong River.
-The dam builders' proposal is to use explosives to dig out the tons of rock.
-This will create strong sound waves that could possibly kill the Irrawaddy dolphins due to their highly sensitive hearing structures.
+The dam builders propose to use explosives to dig out the tons of rock.
+This will create strong sound waves that could kill the Irrawaddy dolphins due to their highly sensitive hearing structures.

 In several Asian countries, Irrawaddy dolphins have been captured and trained to perform in public aquaria.
 Their charismatic appearance and unique behaviors, including spitting water, spyhopping, and fluke-slapping, make them very popular for shows in dolphinaria.
-The commercial motivation for using this dolphin species is high because it can live in freshwater tanks and the high cost of marine aquarium systems is avoided.
+The commercial motivation for using this dolphin species is high because it can live in freshwater tanks, and the high cost of marine aquarium systems is avoided.
 The region within and near the species' range has developed economically; theme parks, casinos, and other entertainment venues that include dolphin shows have increased.

 In 2002, there were more than 80 dolphinariums in at least nine Asian countries.

 Collateral deaths of dolphins due to blast fishing were once common in Vietnam and Thailand.
 In the past, the most direct threat was killing them for their oil.

 The IUCN lists five of the seven subpopulations as endangered, primarily due to drowning in fish nets.
 For example, the Malampaya population, first discovered and described in 1986, at the time consisted of 77 individuals.
-Due to anthropogenic activities, this number dwindled to 47 dolphins in 2007.
+Due to anthropogenic activities, this number dwindled to 47 dolphins in 2007, which further dwindled to 35 by 2013.
 In the Mahakam River in Borneo, 73% of dolphin deaths are related to entanglement in gillnets, due to heavy fishing and boat traffic.